TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/front-office.md

 3. Click on the **Save** button to save the change. ![Assign Reviewers](img/front-office-agent-assign-reviewers.png)
 4. If, after two completed reviews, the value in the field **Evaluation Score Standard Deviation** is larger than 4, assign a third reviewer and click on save. ![Assign Third reviewer](img/front-office-agent-assign-reviewers-third.png)

-### Step 4: Completed Review and Matchmaking
+### Step 4: Completed Review

-#### Actions by Front Office Agent
-When a Service Provider accepted a Matchmaking request, the corresponding Kanban card turns Green.
+When a Service Provider accepted a request, the corresponding Kanban card turns Green.

 ![Match confirmed by Service Provider](img/front-office-match-confirmed.png)